bitcoin/bitcoin/doc/README.md

 ### OSX

-Drag Bitcredit-Qt to your applications folder, and then run Bitcredit-Qt.
+Drag Credits-Qt to your applications folder, and then run Credits-Qt.

 ### Need Help?